Content from Introduction to The Carpentries Workbench

 block, we would use

-at least three colons followed by the callout
+a blank line and at least three colons followed by the

 However, it may be difficult sometimes to keep track of a section if it’s only delimited by three colons.
 Because the specification for fenced-divs require at least three colons, it’s possible to include more to really differentiate between these and headers or code fences: